Vital Insurance Tips for New Homeowners

 Building Codes- insurance is designed to help restore you to the place you were before the damage occurred.
 For example, if a hail storm damages your roof, your home insurance should give you the money you would need to replace the kind of roof you had before.
 However, home insurance is not designed to give you a better or more expensive item than what you owned before the loss.
 Sometimes your local ordinances or laws will require that you make an update to your home, like adding an ice dam to the roof in order to be up to code.
 This coverage would pay you additional money to help you get back up to code after you experience a claim.

 Dealing with home insurance can be overwhelming when you’re trying to close on a home.
-It’s also difficult to navigate the myths that our floating around about your home insurance.
 Here are some common mistakes that you can avoid to make sure you have the best protection possible for your family:

 - If the Dwelling Coverage amount on your home insurance policy is higher than your market value, don’t let this scare you.
-Reducing your Dwelling Coverage too far is risky because it is one of the biggest assets you will own in your lifetime.
+Reducing your Dwelling Coverage could be risky because your home is one of the biggest assets you will own in your lifetime and if an unfortunate event occurs, not having enough to replace the structure would just be even more tragic.

-- Sacrificing quality for price.
-Your insurance premium are one of the biggest expenses you have as a homeowner.
-It can be tempting to try to find the cheapest coverage possible.
-It is important to make sure you receive every discount that you qualify for, and it is important not to pay for coverage that you won’t need.
-However, going with quality is going to save you money in the long term every time, and we want to help you do that.
+- Sacrificing quality for price is not a good idea.
+Your insurance premium is one of the bigger and most important expenses you have as a homeowner.
+It’s tempting to accept the lowest priced insurance possible.
+Also, it is important to make sure you receive every discount that you qualify for.
+But when it comes down to it is important not to pay for coverage that you won’t need.
+Just know that going with quality insurance company and agency is going to help you to save your money in the long run every time!
+We want to help you save money and get the quality service you need and deserve.

-Courtesy of Katlyn Eggar – Insurance Agency Owner
+Courtesy of Darryl J. Knox Sr. CFP® - Agency Owner